goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/interface-and-layers.md

 # Connecting layers

-Next, you can continue to [connecting layers](connecting-layers.md).
+Next, you can continue to [connecting components guide](connecting-components.md).

 <!--startTocSubTopic-->
 <!--endTocSubTopic-->